 What is the contraceptive injection?

-The injection contains a synthetic version of the hormone progestogen, called depot medroxyprogesterone acetate or DMPA.
+The contraceptive injection prevents pregnancy by injecting a synthetic version of the hormone progestogen, called Depot medroxyprogesterone acetate, or DMPA.
+The injection is also called Depo.

-It is given into your buttock or the upper arm, and over the next 12 weeks the DMPA is slowly released into your bloodstream.
+It is given as an intramuscular injection into the buttock or the upper arm, and over the next 12 weeks the DMPA is slowly released into the bloodstream.
+To prevent pregnancy, an injection must be given every 12 weeks.

 The injection is usually given during the first 5 days of the menstrual cycle, so it can start working straight away.
 If you have the injection at some other time in your cycle, it can take up to 7 days to start working.